hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   # date
   Tue Sep 25 19:57:50 CEST 2012

-.. note:: The command time does something completely different and is not used to show the current time.
+.. note:: The command time does something completely different than :index:`date` and is not used to show the current time.

 Moving Around
 ^^^^^^^^^^^^^